h3xp/RickDangerousUpdate/README.md

 ### Gamelist (Etc) Utilities

 Gamelist (Etc) Utilities provide a lot of functions to clean up, in general, and work with your gamelist.xml files.

-- Check Game Lists - This will check your gamelist.xml files and optionally check for orphaned roms, artwork, video snapshots, and multiple disk files.
+#### Check Game Lists

+This will check your gamelist.xml files and optionally check for orphaned roms, artwork, video snapshots, and multiple disk files.

-- Clean Game Lists - This will clean your gamelist.xml files by removing invalid entries, it will also delete orphaned files like roms.
+#### Clean Game Lists

+This will clean your gamelist.xml files by removing invalid entries, it will also delete orphaned files like roms.

-- Restore Clean Game List Logs - This will let you reverse the changes you applied with the "Clean Game Lists"-feature.
+#### Restore Clean Game List Logs

+This will let you reverse the changes you applied with the "Clean Game Lists"-feature.

-- Remove Check/Clean Game List Logs - Allows you to delete (clean/check) log files left by previous gamelist utilities actions.
+#### Remove Check Clean Game List Logs

+Allows you to delete (clean/check) log files left by previous gamelist utilities actions.

-- Manually Select Genres - Allows you to manually select official Rick Dangerous genres for roms that you have added manually, and add them to the correct collections.
+#### Manually Select Genres

+Allows you to manually select official Rick Dangerous genres for roms that you have added manually, and add them to the correct collections.

-- Realign Genre Collections - Scans gamelist.xml files and completely rebuilds genre collections from gamelist entries.
+#### Realign Genre Collections

+Scans gamelist.xml files and completely rebuilds genre collections from gamelist entries.

-- Sort Game Lists - Sorts your gamelist.xml files by Name for easier readability.
+#### Sort Game Lists

+Sorts your gamelist.xml files by Name for easier readability.

-- Clean Emulators Config - Sorts your emulators.cfg file, removing duplicate entries.
+#### Clean Emulators Config

+Sorts your emulators.cfg file, removing duplicate entries.

+#### Count of Games

-- Count of Games: Displays the total game count within gamelist.xml files from selected systems.
+Displays the total game count within gamelist.xml files from selected systems.
 When you count all systems this will also drop a counts.txt file and a games_list.txt file, so you can easily validate against official game counts and view a comprehensive listing of all games.

 ### Select Update Notification